Q: Are masks required on campus?

 A: Contact Student Health Services with questions, updates, or concerns, 281-281-8512 or see your regular healthcare provider.
 These people can help you determine if you need to be tested.
 If you have tested positive, please Student Health Services.

-Q: Where can I get tested for COVID-19?
+Q: Where can I get a vaccine or tested for COVID-19?

-A: Please see our COVID-19 Testing section for more information.
+A: Please see our COVID-19 Vaccine and Testing sections for more information.